 Also, there were many instances in the fellowship when nobody stood up to share something.
 So the leader would persuade (“coerce” could be a better term) the congregation by saying, “So, not one of you received any blessing from the Lord this week?”

-I also see how this material understanding of ‘blessing’ being promoted through social media, particularly on Facebook.
+I also see how this material understanding of ‘blessing’ is promoted through social media, particularly Facebook.

-Well, there’s nothing wrong with publishing your new things like fabulous clothes, precious jewelry, delicious foods, staying in posh hotels, five-star dining, places of luxury, latest car models, and much more.
+Well, there’s nothing wrong with publishing your new things like fabulous clothes, precious jewellery, delicious foods, staying in posh hotels, five-star dining, places of luxury, the latest car models, and much more.

 The social media is one great venue for people to exercise their freedom of expression.

 And who can judge the person’s motivation of sharing his or her ‘blessings’ on Facebook except for God, who only knows the hearts and minds of men?

 However, to label yourself or attract other people to say to you that you’re “abundantly blessed” based on your postings of material wealth, I have some reservations on the context for which the word was used or appropriated.

 So before the testimony time became a mere avenue for boasting about material things and achievements, I explained in one of our meetings that ‘blessings’ aren’t limited to material things only.

 If “blessing” is limited to gaining material things, then how about those who are in lack?

-I told them that trials in life are blessings too because they establish your dependence to God and strengthen your faith.
+I told them that trials in life are blessings, too, because they establish your dependence on God and strengthen your faith.

-Reading the Beatitudes in Matthew 5:3-12 we discover that Jesus Christ never mentioned any of the material things some people love to label as ‘blessings’ be it in social media or in church’s testimony times.
+Reading the Beatitudes in Matthew 5:3-12, we discover that Jesus Christ never mentioned any material things some people love to label as ‘blessings’, be it in social media or in church’s testimony times.

 - “Blessed are the poor in spirit, for theirs is the kingdom of heaven.